 Definition of MariaDB Timezone Function

 MariaDB provides a time zone variable to maintain the track of several time zone settings.
-Basically, time_zone is a system variable and it is a primary way to set the time zone.
-We can use different formats to set the timezone of the MariaDB server, normally by default the value of the time zone is SYSTEM and it is used to indicate the system time zone by using the system_time_zone system variable.
-Some we can also use Coordinated Universal Time zone.
-If we loaded the time zone table in the mysql database then we can have permission to access different time zones such as Africa, America or Europe, etc.
+Basically, Time_zone is a system variable and it is a primary way to set the time zone.
+We can use different formats to select the timezone of the MariaDB server, normally, by default, the value of the time zone is SYSTEM, and it is used to indicate the system time zone by using the system_time_zone system variable.
+We can also use the Coordinated Universal Time zone.
+If we loaded the time zone table in the mysql database, we can have permission to access different time zones such as Africa, America or Europe, etc.

 Syntax: